onsi/ginkgo/docs/MIGRATING_TO_V2.md

 You can access the report entries attached to a spec by getting the `CurrentSpecReport()` or registering a `ReportAfterEach()` - the returned report will include the attached `ReportEntries`.
 You can fetch the value associated with the `ReportEntry` by calling `entry.GetRawValue()`.
 When called in-process this returns the object that was passed to `AddReportEntry`.
 When called after hydrating a report from JSON `entry.GetRawValue()` will include a parsed JSON `interface{}` - if you want to hydrate the JSON yourself into an object of known type you can `json.Unmarshal([]byte(entry.Value.AsJSON), &object)`.

 #### Supported Args
-`AddReportEntry` supports the `Offset` and `CodeLocation` decorations.
+`AddReportEntry` supports the `Offset` and `CodeLocation` decorators.
 These will control the source code location associated with the generated `ReportEntry`.
 You can also pass in a `time.Time` to override the `ReportEntry`'s timestamp.
 It also supports passing in a `ReportEntryVisibility` enum to control the report's visibility (see below).

 #### Controlling Output
 By default, Ginkgo's console reporter will emit any `ReportEntry` attached to a spec.
 It will emit the `ReportEntry` name, location, and time.
 If the `ReportEntry` value is non-nil it will also emit a representation of the value.
 If the value implements `fmt.Stringer` or `types.ColorableStringer` then `value.String()` or `value.ColorableString()` (which takes precedence) is used to generate the representation, otherwise Ginkgo uses `fmt.Sprintf("%#v", value)`.